infosec-intern/vscode-yara/README.md

 ## Features

 ### Definition Provider and Peeking
 Allows peeking and Ctrl+clicking to jump to a rule definition.
-This only applies to rule names at the moment, but variables are in the works
+This applies to both rule names and variables

 ![Go To Definition](./images/peek_rules.PNG)